Welcome

 Economic thresholds are very important in an Integrated Pest Management (IPM) strategy because they help make smart decisions about pest control.
 An economic threshold is the level of pest numbers or damage at which action must be taken to prevent the pest from causing too much damage and reducing the crop yield in a way that would cost more money than the cost of controlling the pest.

-This is the current New Zealand economic thresholds guide developed by AgResearch
+This is the current New Zealand economic thresholds guide developed by Bioeconomy Science Institute (AgR)

 What are other similar pests in maize?